DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 - [x] Overlay the tagline “Expertly crafted blends for a refined experience” (or update it if needed).
 - [x] Add CTA button: “Discover our blends” (link to Blends page).
 - [x] Add CTA button: “Partner with us (wholesale)” (link to wholesale overview).
 - Current state: Home hero now uses `pb-hero-topo` with the existing hero images and CTAs (Discover our blends `/pages/blends` and Partner with us `/pages/wholesale`).
+The previous logo banner is disabled so this hero sits at the top of the page.
 Hero imagery is still placeholder and needs an approved brand visual.

 **Acceptance Criteria**
 - Hero image is updated to an approved brand visual with descriptive alt text.